Dental Hygienist 06/07/2015

 • Quit smoking.
 If you smoke, your breath is likely to smell of stale smoke.
 Smoking cigarettes also increases your risk of getting gum disease, which is another cause of bad breath.

-If you have persistent bad breath, try keeping a diary of all foods you eat, and make a list any medicines you’re taking.
-Take this diary to your dentist – they may be able to suggest ways to solve the problem.
+If you have persistent bad breath, try keeping a diary of all foods you eat, and make a list of any medicines you’re taking.
+Take this diary to your dentist and they may be able to suggest ways to solve the problem.
 It is important to bear in mind that bad breath can also be caused by medical conditions, such as diabetes, gastritis, dry mouth, and liver and kidney problems.

 Call us on 01702 557766 or email us on [email protected]